tobiashenn/sinatra_blog/markdown/research.md

 ## Phd Project
 I am a graduate student at the Department of Physics of the [University of Würzburg](http://www.uni-wuerzburg.de/en/new/), Germany  at the chair [Experimentelle Physik III](http://www.physik.uni-wuerzburg.de/EP3/) (chairholder L. W. Molenkamp).
 Within the scope of my thesis I use optical pump-probe spectroscopy to investigate the interrelation between spin, charge and heat diffusion in the electron system of bulk semiconductors and low-dimensional structures.

 During my Phd work I have developed a novel time-resolved magneto-optical Kerr microscopy technique which is based on a pulsed ultrafast white-light supercontinuum laser source.
-I use this system to study electron spin diffusion in GaAs-based heterostructures and quantum wells with picosecond time and micron spatial resolution.
+I use this system to study electron spin diffusion in GaAs-based heterostructures and quantum wells with picosecond time and micrometer spatial resolution.

 ![](/images/magneto_diffusion.png "Spin diffusion in external magnetic fields")